 RESCHEDULING: If you need to reschedule an appointment, we appreciate a phone call so that we can possibly work someone else in that needs their pet to be seen that day.

 DROP-OFF APPOINTMENTS: After making a drop-off appointment, you may drop off your pet in the morning, and we will look at your pet during the day when time allows, and call you with our findings.
-We are open until 5:30, and you can pick up your pet any time before then.

 PAYMENT POLICY: Payment is due at time of service.
 We strive to ensure that all our fees are reasonable, and you are encouraged to discuss charges or get an estimate before services are rendered.
 Our fees are based upon time spent treating/evaluating, medication used, diagnostic testing and procedures performed to ensure the best possible care and outcome for your pet.
 We accept cash, debit cards, Mastercard, Visa, and Discover.